I’m going to be honest with you. Cash balance plans can be intimidating. For example, how much do you know about the cash balance plan formula?

 - Obtain the W2 compensation

 Assuming the company is a C-Corp or an S-Corp, you need to obtain the W3 (a summary of the W2s).
 This will have all employee compensation and becomes a basis for the pay credit calculation.
+Compensation must be analyzed first before you apply the pay formula.

 - Determine the annual pay credit